- Voting & Elections

 Vote By Mail

-Massachusetts voters now have the option to vote early by mail in all state primaries and elections, with no excuse required.
-To request your Vote by Mail ballot, submit this signedto our office.
+Massachusetts voters have the option to vote early by mail in ALL elections, with no excuse required.
+To request a vote-by-mail ballot for one registered voter, you may submit this completed, signed Vote By Mail Application located here.

 In addition to no-excuse early voting by mail, Massachusetts has absentee voting for those who qualify.
 While early Vote by Mail ballots are more common, there are special circumstances where you need to apply for an absentee ballot instead.